krobelus/rate/README.md

   and vice versa.
 - `apply-proof` applies a proof up to a given proof step, and outputs the accumulated formula as well as the rest of the proof.
-This can be very useful for delta-debugging a tool that works with proofs
+This can be very useful for delta-debugging a tool that works with proofs.

 [Binary DRAT Format]: <https://github.com/marijnheule/drat-trim#binary-drat-format>